5‑Minute Pilates Flow to Relieve Lower Back Pain – No Equipment Needed

 - Lie on your back, knees bent, feet hip‑width apart.

-- Hold for three breaths, then lower slowly.
+- Hold three breaths, then lower slowly.

 6. Supine Twist (30 seconds)